Masswear/BeyondThresholds/Report/sliding_windows_simulation_final.md

 To assess classification accuracy, we computed the adjusted Rand Index (ARI), which is a commonly used measure for the similarity between two sets of clusters (Hubert and Arabie, 1985).
-The ARI takes a value between 0 (not better than chance) and 1 (perfect agreement with pre-specified group allocation).
+The ARI takes a value between 0 (not better than random allocation) and 1 (perfect agreement with pre-specified group allocation).
 Because the number of correctly identified groups directly affects classification accuracy, we calculated two different ARIs: One restricted to the subset of the